 Though I have not taken the time to blog, I have been sewing.
 With just a week or two until my grandmother came, I decided to make a quilt for her.
 I picked an Ikea sheet for the background (the color is nearest to Kona Glacier), and cut it into 6 inch squares.
 As I love FilmintheFridge's Dinner Date and Flying Farfalle quilts and they are so easy to make, I was going to make one of those.
 My 6 year old wanted to help, so I let her pick out the fabrics for each of the triangles.
 As I made each of the blocks, she would lay them out into "wonky diamonds."
 As I finished piecing all the blocks, she begged me to sew the quilt like that.
 Since the quilt was going to be a gift from both of us, I just went with it (though I wasn't sold on the idea)!
 When I was almost finished piecing the top, I tried to sew my finger into the quilt, resulting in a trip to the ER.
 After that, I asked my sister to help me finish the quilt.
 She quilted it and did most of the binding.
 We named the quilt "Sail Away" because some of the wonky diamonds look like sail boats.
 (Click on any of the pictures and then click again to see more detail.)

 The back is made pieced from leftovers from the front.
 You can see the quilted lines much better here!

-I am married to a wonderful man and we have five children ages 9 and younger with one more due in April.
+I am married to a wonderful man and we have six children ages 10 and younger.
 I stay home with my kids and homeschool three of the children.
 It is a lot of work, but we love our busy home and all that God has given us!